-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires Rand's Directors and executive officers, and persons who own more than ten percent of Rand's shares, to file with the SEC initial reports of stock ownership and reports of changes to stock ownership.
-Reporting persons are required by SEC regulations to furnish Rand with all Section 16(a) reports they file.
+Section 16(a) of the Exchange Act requires Rand's Directors and executive officers, and persons who own more than ten percent of Rand's shares, to file with the SEC initial reports of stock ownership and reports of changes to stock ownership.
+Reporting persons are required by SEC regulations to furnish Rand with all Section 16(a) reports that they file.

-To our knowledge, based solely on review of the copies of such reports furnished to Rand and written representations that no other reports were required, Rand believes all Section 16(a) filing requirements applicable to its executive officers, Directors and greater than ten percent beneficial owners of Rand's shares were complied with during the fiscal year ended December 31, 2015.
+To our knowledge, based solely on review of the copies of such reports furnished to Rand and written representations that no other reports were required, Rand believes all Section 16(a) filing requirements applicable to its executive officers, Directors and greater than ten percent beneficial owners of Rand's shares were complied with during the year ended December 31, 2016.